Misunderstood “Drug” Has Remarkable Health Benefits

 This is why I personally don’t drink coffee.

 The reliance on caffeine to give you the jolt is one that I’m not particularly fond of.
 When the adrenal gland is constantly “pinged” by caffeine in the system, it can produce feelings of constant fatigue and tiredness.
-If you suffer from conditions like Epstein Barr or Chronic Fatigue, DON’T DRINK COFEE.
+If you suffer from Fatigue, DON’T DRINK COFEE.

 I would instead work on getting your hormone levels balanced to see increases in energy.